 The cash outflows in the maturity analysis are not expected to occur at significantly different reference dates or in significantly different amounts.

 Global netting agreements and similar agreements Continental AG concludes business in the form of derivative instruments on the basis of the German Master Agreement on Financial Derivatives Transactions (Deutscher Rahmenvertrag für Finanztermingeschäfte).
-Fundamentally, there is the option to combine the amounts owed by each counterparty under such agreements on the same day in respect of all outstanding transactions in the same currency into a single net amount to be paid by one party to another.

-The German Master Agreement on Financial Derivatives Transactions does not meet the criteria for offsetting in the statement of financial position.
-This is due to the fact that Continental AG has no legal right to the netting of the amounts recognized at the current time.
+Fundamentally, there is the option to combine the amounts owed by each counterparty under such agreements on the same day in respect of all outstanding transactions in the same currency into a single net amount to be paid by one party to another no legal right to the netting of the amounts recognized at the current time.
 According to the regulations of the German Master Agreement, the right to netting can be enforced only when future events occur, such as the insolvency of or default by a contractual party.
 In such cases, all outstanding transactions under the agreement are ended, the fair value is calculated as at this time, and just a single net amount is paid to settle all transactions.